 of workers report they would prefer a short-term approach to learning (i.e. taking a course, bootcamp, or certificate), because of its flexibility (53%) and minimal time constraints (59%).

 When combined with the fact that more than 2 in 5 employees feel pressure to perform tasks outside of their specific role (44%) and want to stay competitive in their industry (48%), it makes sense that many are looking for a quick upskilling option.

 A lack of employer guidance amplifies skill gaps and stalled careers.

-In recent years, companies have made great strides toward championing their employees and making them feel heard.
+In recent years, companies have made great strides towards championing their employees and making them feel heard.

 This may explain why most employees do not seem to be worried about their employer (72%) or manager (73%) supporting them in pursuing additional education.

-However, there are still hurdles that need to be overcome as few employees report discussing how to learn new skills or how to take advantage of company-provided benefits with their managers: - Only 28% of workers have discussed how to learn new, relevant workplace skills with their manager in the past year - Only 17% of workers have discussed how to take advantage of company-provided education benefits with their manager in the past year wish their employer provided more guidance on career paths/goals 55% wish their employer provided guidance on how to best accomplish education goals while working Additionally, while 75% of managers want their reports to learn new skills or continue their education, they also appear to lack guidance on how to navigate these conversations.
+However, there are still hurdles that need to be overcome as few employees report discussing how to learn new skills or how to take advantage of company-provided benefits with their managers:

-say they don't have the resources to properly support direct reports in learning new skills or continuing their education Managers cite a variety of offerings that they feel would help them have better conversations with their direct reports about additional education opportunities:
+- Only 28% of workers have discussed how to learn new, relevant workplace skills with their manager in the past year - Only 17% of workers have discussed how to take advantage of company-provided education benefits with their manager in the past year wish their employer provided more guidance on career paths/goals wish their employer provided guidance on how to best accomplish education goals while working say they don't have the resources to properly support direct reports in learning new skills or continuing their education Managers cite a variety of offerings that they feel would help them have better conversations with their direct reports about additional education opportunities: